jaredboice/list-runner/README.md

 ### StemDoubly

+_inherits_: all fields and methods from StemSingly

 class: StemDoubly
-  + description:  controls a system of cells interlinked within cells interlinked within cells interlinked within one stem. each cell contains methods for accessing prev and next
+  + description:  a node list that interlinks other nodes by their next and prev properties. controls a system of cells interlinked within cells interlinked within cells interlinked within one stem. each cell contains methods for accessing prev and next
   + constructor:
     + head: starting cell for the stem-cell sequence